osisoft/OMF-Developer-Companion-Guide/docs/Other_considerations.rst

 OMF link definition creates AF Templates, Enumeration Sets, Attribute Templates, and finally instantiates AF Elements and Attributes from the templates, and builds AF tree structure.
 In other words, link definitions creates everything related to AF and metadata storage.
-It does not participate in PI Server modifications – PI point creation happens when OMF application instance sends events to the defined containers.
+It does not participate in PI Server modifications – PI point creation happens when OMF application sends events to the defined containers.

 Links between root, assets and containers are not currently immutable, so special care should be taken to not redefine them unintentionally.